International life insurance for expatriates and global citizens

 As globalization and technology spread to every corner of the world, a new class of international workers and businesspeople has arisen.
 Some are executives of multinational corporations; some may be family members with interconnected businesses spanning different countries; others are still digital nomads, with the freedom to pursue lucrative careers from anywhere on the globe with an internet connection.
 This international mobility can enable a lifestyle that is both rewarding and fulfilling.

 But if you're one of these expatriates and global citizens, you also know there can be challenges and limitations.
 For example, consider life insurance, one of the most basic forms of financial protection.
 While US citizens and permanent residents have access to a wide array of policy types from scores of providers, options for expats and foreign nationals are far more limited.
 In many cases, a life insurance policy purchased in the United States may not even pay out if the policyholder moves abroad.
-Fortunately, international life insurance policies are available.
+Fortunately, international life insurance plans are available, allowing you to choose the right policy for your needs.

 Two ways an international life insurance policy can help protect family finances and assets

 Generally speaking, international life insurance policies work the same as other life insurance.
-The policyholder pays regular premiums to the life insurance company, and the insurance company pays a death benefit to the named beneficiaries if the policyholder passes away.
-Depending on the type of policy and what it's used for, you may be able to pay premiums and receive payouts in a foreign currency, such as Euros or Pounds Sterling.
-And importantly, these policies pay that benefit even if the policyholder is living or working abroad when they pass away.
-However, there still may be limitations and exclusions – such as for a death that occurs in a war zone – so you need to pay careful attention to the terms of the policy.
+The policyholder pays regular premiums to the life insurance company, and the insurer pays a death benefit to the named beneficiaries if the policyholder passes away.
+In the US, life insurance policies generally make a income tax-free lump sum payment, which can help provide confidence.
+Depending on the type of policy and what it's used for, you may be able to pay premiums and receive policy benefits in a currency equivalent, such as Euros or Pounds Sterling.
+And importantly, these policies pay benefits even if the policyholder is living or working abroad when they pass away.
+However, there still may be limitations and exclusions — such as for a death that occurs in a war zone — so you need to pay careful attention to the terms of the policy.

 Before getting an international policy, you should also be clear about what kind of financial protection you want for your family because that will determine which type of life insurance to get.
 In general, an international policy can be used for two kinds of purposes: